For info on the thematic structure, see the introduction page.

 13.169 death of Poseidon's grandson

 Another typical theme: the death of the son of a god.
 Here, there appear to be no consequences except Poseidon doing some "encouraging from behind".
-Is Poseidon being made to look foolish or weak?
+Is Poseidon, the god/forefather behind the Ionian migration, being criticised?

 In 13.516- a son of Ares is killed (Idomeneus conveniently left just before that), this will be played out in 15.78-.
-Then, of course, there is the poignant death of Zeus' son Sarpedon (16.419-) followed immediately by the killing of Patroclus.
+There is also the poignant death of Zeus' son Sarpedon (16.419-), followed immediately by the killing of Patrocles.
 See the comments ad loc.

 13.660 Paris kills Euchenor